Li Landi: Early life and education

-In 2017, she was recognized by her audience as Su Tao, who played a simple and passionate role in Wuxin Master II.
-In the same year, she won the iQiyi Screaming Night Newcomer of the Year Award for her youth campus drama My Huckleberry Friends.

-On October 17, 2019, Li Landi was selected into the 2019 Forbes China Under 30 Elite List.

-Li was enrolled in the Central Academy of Drama in 2018, after placing second in the National Higher Education Entrance Examination.
+In 2018, Li entered the Central Academy of Drama with the second highest score of this school in the National Higher Education Entrance Examination.

 Career

-Li debuted at the age of 10, starring in the movie Aini Shugeleshui.
+In 2009, 10-year-old Li Landi made her film debut in Who Did You Lose To (爱你输给了谁) and thus set foot in the film and television industry.
+In 2013, she starred in the action film Switch.
+In 2015, she co-starred with Zhu Zixiao in the urban love drama Tea Love.
+In 2016, she portrayed Yaoyao, a kind girl in the urban romance drama Far Away Love.
+In June, she won the most potential child actress award for her performance in the inspirational children's movie Teenager King of Chess.

 Li first gained attention with her role in the family drama Chinese Style Relationship (2016).
 The following year, she took on lead roles in the youth drama All About Secrets and Wu Xin: The Monster Killer 2, which gained her increased recognition.
-Li subsequently appeared in the campus drama My Huckleberry Friends as Yu Zhouzhou, and romance drama Never Gone as the younger version of the female protagonist; receiving positive reviews for her performance.
+Li subsequently appeared in the campus drama My Huckleberry Friends as Yu Zhouzhou and romance drama Never Gone as the younger version of the female protagonist Su Yunjin, receiving positive reviews for her performance.

 In 2019, Li starred in the historical romance drama Dreaming Back to the Qing Dynasty.
 The same year she starred in the romance comedy film Adoring.
-Forbes China listed Li under their 30 Under 30 Asia 2019 list which consisted of 30 influential people under 30 years old who have had a substantial effect in their fields.
+On October 17, 2019, Forbes China listed Li under their 30 Under 30 Asia 2019 list which consisted of 30 influential people under 30 years old who have had a substantial effect in their fields.

 In June 2020, Li was cast in youth drama Don't Disturb My Study as the main lead, Nan Xiangwan alongside Lai Kuan-lin as Lin Xiaoran.

-On 5 August 2020, it was confirmed that Li Landi will be starring opposite Niu Junfeng in Chess Love.
+On 5 August 2020, it was confirmed that Li Landi will be starring opposite Niu Junfeng in GO Into Your Heart.